Gray text on a white background reads DATING PHOTO.CO in large, bold, capital letters.

 My Background

-Before I began photographing men for their dating profiles, I taught photography at a large public high school.
+Before I began photographing people for their dating profiles, I taught photography at a large public high school.

-If you can get thirty self-conscious teenagers to trust you, try something new, and care about the outcome, getting adults to relax in front of a camera is no biggie.
+If you can get a room of 32 self-conscious teenagers to trust you, try something new, and care about the outcome, getting one adult to relax in front of a camera is no biggie.

-My education is a mix of fine art (BA) and education (MA) — visual communication plus teaching psychology — which turns out to be a great combo for strategic dating photography.
+I have a BA in fine art and an MA in education.
+That skill combo (visual communication + information processing) turns out to be a great combo for strategic dating photography.

 Staff ID badge for Andrea Prudente at Lake Washington High School, 2010-2011, featuring her photo, a kangaroo graphic, and school name abbreviation.

-• Everyone benefits when more people are in healthy, stable relationships.
+• Everyone benefits when more people are in healthy, stable love relationships.

 I’m choosy about who I work with.
-If I take you on as a dating photography client, it’s because I like you — and I’m invested in helping you meet your person.
+If I take you on as a dating photography client, it’s because I like you and I’m genuinely invested in helping you meet your person.

 How this shows up: